Free Things To Do in Baltimore

-See the Washington Monument
+See Baltimore's Washington Monument for Free

 A tribute to former president George Washington, the Washington Monument is the centerpiece of Mount Vernon.
 Take a virtual tour and learn about the history free of charge with touchscreens at the base of monument.
 Admission applies to climb to the top of the tower.